Read also:

 In Inder Singh v.
 S. Raghbir Singh, AIR 1978 P&H 98, it is observed as under:

 - “The principle is that an official record, kept by a person, upon whom there is a public duty to make entries in it only after satisfying himself of the truth of those entries, is presumed to be correct.
-Such a document itself is evidence of the truth of its contents unless and until its falsity can be demonstrated by any of the various methods by which the evidentiary value of any public book, register or document may be attacked.”
+Such a document itself is evidence of the Truth of Contents unless and until its falsity can be demonstrated by any of the various methods by which the evidentiary value of any public book, register or document may be attacked.”

 In Shiv Ram v.
 Shiv Charan Singh, AIR 1964 Raj 126, it is observed as under